BUYER FREQUENTLY ASKED QUESTIONS

 › Computer Tip: To search for a topic by searching for a specific word or phrase on this page (such as “lender,” or “commission”), type Control+F (or Command+F on a Mac) and then enter your word or phase in the search box that will appear somewhere on your screen.
 Click “Next” to find each instance of your word.

-» SHOULD WE BE BRACING FOR ANOTHER REAL ESTATE DOWNTURN?
+» SHOULD WE BE ANTICIPATING ANOTHER REAL ESTATE DOWNTURN?

 » IS THE PROCESS OF BUYING A MOBILEHOME DIFFERENT FROM OTHER REAL ESTATE PURCHASES?